benr0th/UUR-Ultimate-Uma-Reroller/README.md

 - **Q: How long did this take to make?**
   - A: Longer than I'd like to admit.
 I'm just going to borrow an MLB Kitasan (unless the reroller hits big).
 - **Q: Will you make a mobile version?**
   - A: No, this took way too much trial and error.
 That's why I made this open source, so you can see the general idea and maybe someone can make a mobile version.
+I apologize for the code quality in advanced, I just wanted to get it working while the banner is still relatively new.

 ## Credits
 - [Pulover's Macro Creator](https://www.macrocreator.com/) for easy script creation.
 (It starts to freak out when it gets this long though)